heesoo-jang/starter-hugo-academic/content/authors/admin/_index.md

 interests:
 - Artificial Intelligence
 - Digital Platforms
-- Politics, Power, & Ethics
+- Power and Ethics
 - Mixed Methods
-- Computational methods
+- Computational Methods for Social Science

 # Education to show in About widget
 education: